hbousmal/monitoring_task/README.md

 2- Installation:

 - in the beginning you will need to run the command "npm install"
-- To launch the app: "ng serve -open"
+- To launch the app: "ng serve --open"